Asymmetric

 Where this has paid off.

-Every project below was built with AI-assisted development — how a team our size ships production software this fast.
-Some run AI in daily operation; others don’t need to.
+Every project below was built with AI-assisted development, how a team our size ships real software this fast.
+Some run AI every day; others don’t need to.
 Either way: real systems, not prototypes that demo well and break in week three.

 Applications & platforms